ActiveLearningStudio/ActiveLearningStudio-docker-containers/README.md

 # Purpose

-The purpose of this repository is to enable users run CurrikiStudio Application on first VM and install through docker-compose
+The purpose of this repository is to enable users run CurrikiStudio Application on VM1 and install through docker-compose

 # Minimum Requirements
 1. 8GB RAM